rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 ##### `addPartList`

-The `addPartList` function is used to add a batch of catalog items entries and accepts an array of `IntakeStruct`s described above.
+The `addPartList` function is used to add a batch of catalog item entries and accepts an array of `IntakeStruct`s described above.
 So an example of two IntakeStructs that would be passed to the function is:

 ````json